 Mercer County Tobacco Program is also responsible for the enforcement of Smoke-Free Illinois Act.
 Public places are checked for signage and receptacle compliance and the program is also responsible for checking complaints for violation.
 The program promotes events that highlight SFIA; prevention in schools related to tobacco, juuls, and ecigarette use; and celebrates Take Down Tobacco Day of Action.
-MCHD conducted compliance visits on over 250 businesses in the county.
-7 letters were sent out with 100% compliance without further warnings.
+MCHD conducted compliance visits on over 300 businesses in the county.
+3 letters were sent out with 100% compliance without further warnings.
 No fines were given during this time.
+January 1, 2024 Illinois banned e-cigarettes indoors.
+MCHD has updated stickers to include no vaping and sent them out to all of the businesses.